puddin1102/APS360-FinalProject-Breed-Classification/README.md

 obsession with pedigree dogs over mixed breed dogs.
-This obsession could lead to animal breeding, which in some cases violates the animal integrity of the dogs being bred, and creates genetic problems in some dog breeds as described in @christina4.
+This obsession could lead to animal breeding, which in some cases violates the animal integrity of the dogs being bred, and creates genetic problems in some dog breeds.
 On top of that, overly focusing on dogs' breeds could lead to neglecting individual dog's behavioural needs.
 Dog owners might treat their dogs according to a certain breed's stereotypical behavioural features rather than observing their own dog's